AstroLeapStudios/Pong/README.md

 # Pong
-A popular game of the past, pong!
+A remake of a popular game of the past, Pong, written in python!

+# Requirements
+pygame - loading the game<br/>
+random - randomly generate the ball movement